Molodos/dcf77-clock-spoof/README.md

-# Flipper-Zero DCF77 Clock Sync
+# Flipper-Zero DCF77 Clock Spoof

 > Info: Currently the app is still under development and not ready to use